Warning: The following post is full of the color blue. Please proceed under caution.

 Rather jealous too!

 I’m sure a lot of you have heard of the famous Blue Lake in Johor (C’mon, I know you have).
-I mean, it’s all over the internet some years ago!
+It’s all over the internet some years ago!
 I remember seeing someone shared about the blue lake on Facebook and boy was I hooked with the blue of the lake!

 I don’t have to look at your face to know that you’re hooked 🤪

 The blue lake, as the name suggests, has water that’s turquoise-sapphire blue in color.
 As someone who first lay eyes upon it, the colour is rather too blue to be true.

 It seemed somewhat poisonous too.
 I have spent all my life establishing schemata on lakes bearing green instead of Turquoise-sapphire.
 Suddenly I am forced to accept the fact that Malaysia has blue lakes (there’s another one in Terengganu) too?!

 As the saying goes, “When the flower blossoms, the bee will come.”

 After the exposure of the location and thousands of jealousy-inducing photos later, the blue lake had turned into a local tourist spot in Johor, with Malaysians flocking to the beautiful lake daily just to catch a glimpse of the surreal lake.

 It wasn’t difficult getting there.
 We keyed in “Tasik Biru, Kangkar Pulai” and Waze brought us to where we wanted to go.
 Easy peasy lemon squeezy.